 If you choose to delete our cookies, or disable future cookies, you may not be able to access certain areas or features of our website.

-- use browser options to delete individual cookies or any cookies that your browser has stored previously
+- delete any individual cookies your browser has stored previously

 Learn more about cookies and how to manage them from the Information Commissioner's Office.